krishnalakshmi91203/Library-management---App-Dev-II/README.md

 </div>

 - CRUD operations for e-books, including editing details like title, author, content, and availability.
-- Helps librarians maintain an up-to-date digital collection.
+- Helps librarians can search e-books and maintain an up-to-date digital collection.

 ### Search and User Interaction